cbochs/portal.nvim/README.md

 #### `portal#tunnel`

-The core function for searching an arbitrary list.
+The top-level method used for searching, opening, and selecting a portal location.

 **API**: `require("portal").tunnel(opts)`